Managing Machine Identities: Securing Non-Human Access in a Cloud-Native World (Cybersecurity 2026)

 Q11: What is "Just-in-Time" Machine access?

-Just-in-Time (JIT) Access: The Ultimate Solution for Least Privilege ensures that an autonomous service or script is only granted elevated permissions for the precise duration of its task.
+just-in-time access solutions ensures that an autonomous service or script is only granted elevated permissions for the precise duration of its task.
 For example, a database-cleanup script may only have "Delete" access for the 10 minutes it is actively running, drastically reducing the window of opportunity for an attacker to exploit that credential.

 Q12: Can AI detect "Identity Abuse" by machines?